Master of Science in Nursing Entry (MSN-E)

-Students in the Master of Science in Nursing Entry (MSN-E) program will be required to complete 1080 hours in the pre-licensure curriculum.
+Students in the Master of Science in Nursing Entry (MSN-E) program will be required to complete 1395 clinical hours in the curriculum.
 Students will be assigned to clinical facilities and to a clinical faculty member and will complete clinical experience hours at acute care hospitals, behavior health and community health clinics.
 Clinical experiences will begin in the first semester of the program.

 Clinical Nurse Leader (CNL) Track

 As a front-line leader and working with other nurses and the interprofessional team, the CNL engages in a systems-based approach to improve patient safety, clinical outcomes and quality improvement.
 The goal of the CNL is to assure high quality, safe and cost-effective health care.

 Students will be required to complete between 405 to 495 clinical experience hours.
 Clinical experiences for this track can take place at any point across the continuum of health care.
 Students will be precepted by a clinical nurse expert in a selected practice setting to meet identified role competencies.
 A clinical professor will work with the student and preceptor to monitor progress throughout the practice experience.
 The clinical experiences will position students for new and unique employment opportunities after graduation.
 The CNL clinical experience is a requirement of CNL certification.